melaniedavila/cellranger-aws-pipeline/docs/Architecture.md

 The AWS ECR repository enables us to distribute our images; namely, when we push our images to ECR, AWS Batch can then pull them and use them.
+Images can be pushed to ECR by running `make push` from the root of this repo.

 ## AMI

-We use an ECS-optimized AMI with 1TB storage.
+We use an ECS-optimized AMI with 1TB storage at `/docker_scratch`.

 TODO: write manual steps for creating/updating AMI.
 TODO: define AMI in code?